What is a Twitter Chat/Hours/Party? :

-A Twitter party is basically a fast paced, interactive conversation between multiple people using the same hashtag # at the same time.
-So for example our Twitter Party will start at 8pm and end at 9pm and use the hashtag #LemurChat.
-Basically for that hour you are encouraged to follow the hashtag, tweet replies and comments using the hashtag and network with new and old faces.
+Twitter Chat/Hours/Party are basically a fast-paced, interactive conversation between multiple people using the same hashtag # at the same time.
+So, for example, our Twitter Chat/Hour started at 8pm and ended at 9pm, using the hashtag #LemurChat.
+Basically, for that hour you are encouraged to follow the hashtag, tweet replies, comments using the hashtag and network with new and old faces.
 Find out who the hosts are too and make sure you follow and include them in your tweets they will help direct people to you and highlight comments when it starts getting too fast!

-Any top tips for Twitter Parties that you’d like to share?
-Please do leave me a comment below or even tweet me @CharlieMoos
+Any top tips for Twitter Hours that you’d like to share?
+Please do leave me a comment below or even tweet me JoanneDewberry

 Download a list of UK Twitter Hours – this list is not exhaustive and does not include any regional hours.